 Bassfield is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bassfield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The education level of Bassfield citizens is a little higher than the average for US cities and towns: 23.88% of adults in Bassfield have at least a bachelor's degree.
+The citizens of Bassfield are slightly better educated than the national average of 21.84% for all cities and towns, with 23.88% of adults in Bassfield having a bachelor's degree or advanced degree.

 The per capita income in Bassfield in 2022 was $17,882, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $71,528 for a family of four.
 However, Bassfield contains both very wealthy and poor people as well.
 Bassfield also has one of the higher rates of people living in poverty in the nation, with 37.44% of its population below the federal poverty line.